astridx/pkg_agadvents/README.md

 # Quickstart

 1. Install this package via Joomla! installer.
-You will install six extensions.
-Component: Agadvents
-Module: Agadvents
-Plugin: Button - Agadvents
-Plugin: Installer - Agadvents
-Plugin: Search - Agadvents
-Plugin: Smart Search - Agadvents
-Plugin: System - Agadvents
 Please check after the installation, if the menu item for the component is inserted into the menu.

 ![b1](https://user-images.githubusercontent.com/9974686/51182088-51b9bc80-18cd-11e9-9786-0fc902cff8fb.png)